sthalles/sthalles.github.io/_posts/2024-02-23-matryoshka-representation-learning.markdown

 title:  "Matryoshka Representation Learning"
 date:   2024-02-23 08:00:00 -0300
 categories: deep learning
-short_description: "Matryoshka Representation Learning (MRL) is a flexible representation learning technique that learns representations by enforcing a course-to-fine structure over the embedding vector $z$ by encoding information at multiple granularities.
-Each granularity comprises the first $m$ feature components of $z$.
+short_description: "Matryoshka Representation Learning (MRL) is a flexible representation technique to learn representations by enforcing a course-to-fine structure over the embeddings by encoding information at multiple levels of granularity.
+Each granularity level comprises the first $m$ feature components of $z$.
 After training, users can choose different granularities of a representation based on the best use case while trading off the minimum accuracy possible."
 tags: machine-learning deep-learning
 image_url: "/assets/matryoshka-representation-learning/cover.png"
 ---